ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     In this case, we are defining a policy called *ResearchTalksToHR*.
 This policy can be applied to users in a segment called *Research*.
 When active and applied, this policy will allow people in *Research* to communicate only with people in a segment called *HR*.
 (In this case, Research cannot communicate with users who are not part of HR.)

+    You can also specify multiple segments with this cmdlet.

+    Syntax: `New-InformationBarrierPolicy -Name "policyname" -AssignedSegment "segmentname" -SegmentsAllowed "segmentname, segmentname"`

+    Example:

-    Repeat this step for each policy you want to define to restrict communications.
+    Repeat this step for each policy you want to define to allow specific segments to communicate with only certain other specific segments.

 2. Do one of the following: